GeyserMC/Geyser/README.md

 - Structure block UI

 ## What can't be fixed
-We can't fix the following things because of Bedrock's limitations.
-They might be fixable in the future, but not as of now.
+The following things cannot be fixed without changes to Bedrock.
+As of now, they are not fixable in Geyser.

 - Custom heads in inventories
 - Clickable links in chat